Doridian/OpenBambuAPI/cloud-http.md

 ## GET /v1/user-service/my/messages

-Returns list of messages, looks like a pretter bare Elasticsearch response.
+Returns list of messages, looks like a pretty bare Elasticsearch response.

 Can take the optional query parameters `type`, `after` and `limit`.